-- Create a well in the center of the flour and crack the eggs and egg yolks into the center.
+- Create a well in the center of the flour and crack the egg and egg yolks into the center.
 Add the olive oil and milk.
 Whisk the eggs around in the center of the flour to break them up and begin to incorporate them into the flour.

 - Continue to whisk the eggs, gradually pulling more and more flour into them, until a soft, shaggy dough begins to form.
 This will take several minutes.
 At this point, it’s unlikely that all of the flour has been incorporated, which is ok.

 - Using your hands and a dough scraper, continue to work the dough to bring it together.
 Once you’ve incorporated enough of the flour to form something that resembles dough, begin kneading by folding the dough on itself, flattening it out, and folding it again.
 The dough will be soft at first; as you knead, incorporate more and more of the flour.
-Continue until you have a smooth elastic ball of dough that is not sticky at all, but not so dry that it’s cracking, about 10 minutes.
+Continue until you have a smooth elastic ball of dough that is not sticky at all, but not so dry that it’s cracking.
+This should take about 10 minutes.
 It’s important to not skimp on the kneading time.
 If you slice the dough with a sharp knife, you should see very few air bubbles.

 - Wrap the dough in plastic wrap and let rest at room temperature for at least 30 minutes and up to 2 hours.
 The dough can be stored in the refrigerator for up to 24 hours; bring to room temperature before continuing.

 - Continue to feed the dough through the machine, gradually changing the settings to thin the pasta.
 Turn the dial to “2”, and run the dough through the machine a couple of times.
 Turn the dial to “3”, and run the dough through the machine a couple of times, etc. Continue to change the dial settings until the pasta is as thin as you want it to be.
 (I usually stop at 4 or 5 because I like my pasta on the thick side.)

 - Now feed the long sheet of thinned pasta through the cutting rollers of your machine.
 Use kitchen sheers to cut the strands of pasta into the length you prefer.
 Toss the noodles with a bit of flour to keep them from sticking together and place in little piles on a baking sheet.
 Repeat with the remaining pasta dough.